pantheon-systems/documentation/source/content/modules-known-issues.md

 <ReviewDate date="2019-07-10" />

 **Issue**: http:BL only has a module to take advantage of the service for Apache.
-Pantheon runs on nginx webservers and Apache modules are not compatible with the Platform.
+Pantheon runs on nginx web servers and Apache modules are not compatible with the Platform.

 ___